rrrodzilla/rrrodzilla/README.md

 I'm an entrepreneur, open-source contributor, and technologist with nearly 30 years of experience in business, software architecture, and engineering.
 I live and work on a sailboat with my family and 3 cats, using solar energy to stay off-grid while cruising the Pacific Ocean.

-## **I Just Launched a Rust Course!** 🦀
-If you’re considering adopting Rust for your organization, don’t miss my new **[Rust for Tech Leaders course](https://www.udemy.com/course/rust-for-tech-leaders/?referralCode=E44C53C3E3C4222694F7)** on Udemy.
-In it, I share a strategic framework for integrating Rust into your teams and projects—perfect for managers, directors, and CTOs wanting to explore Rust's security, performance, and long-term benefits.

 ## What I Do

 - **Open Source & Technology:** Passionate about creating and maintaining useful open-source projects that help society.